conradludgate/blog/content/posts/fft.md

 ### Wait, what is the discrete fourier transform?

-I've skipped a bit about the fourier transform, but it's defined as the following complex integral from -infinity to +infinity.
+I've skipped a bit about the fourier transform, but it's defined as the following complex integral.

 ![fourier transform integral](/fft/ft.svg)